microsoft/hlsl-specs/proposals/0017-conforming-literals.md

 }
 ```

-Following HLSL rules, the `literal int` is always signed, so the bit shift is an
+In DXC, the `literal int` is always signed, so the bit shift is an arithmetic
-arithmetic shift (most significant bit is filled with the sign bit).
-In the C
+shift (most significant bit is filled with the sign bit).
+In the C rules that
-rules that this proposal adopts, a non-base 10 integer literal is `unsigned` if
+this proposal adopts, a non-base 10 integer literal is `unsigned` if the msb is
-the msb is 1, so the bit shift is a logical shift (most significant bit is
-filled with 0).
+1, so the bit shift is a logical shift (most significant bit is filled with 0).

+The behaviors in FXC are not documented.
+Observationally hexadecimal literals
+are `uint` and octal literals are not supported.
+Treating hexadecimal literals
+as unsigned produces the same behavior when shifting a literal as C, however
+FXC's behavior for decimal literals is subtly different from C.

+The following differences have been identified between FXC's literal behavior
+and C:

+* Non-base 10 literals that would fit in 32 bits without the high-bit set result
+  in uint in HLSL int in C.
+* No promotion to uint occurs for decimal literals that are greater than
+  `INT32_MAX` but less than `UINT32_MAX` (e.g. 4026531840).
+* FXC can't parse literals larger than UINT32_MAX without a suffix (error reported on token following the literal).
+* If `L` or `UL` suffix is present, it will parse a literal larger than
+  UINT32_MAX , though it will be truncated to 32-bits when used, since there is
+  no 64-bit integer support in DXBC.
+* FXC has unexpected behavior in corner cases for constant evaluation, such as
+  overflow from multiply resulting in `INT32_MIN` `((int)0x80000000)`

 #### Conclusions Drawn